 The Confederacy of Treaty No. 6 First Nations and the City of Edmonton are launching a call for submissions for a fine/decorative art.
 The goal of this art contest is to encourage all people of all skills and abilities to express their ideas of reconciliation through fine and decorative art.

-Anyone living within Treaty No. 6 territory (in and around Edmonton) is considered a member of Treaty No. 6, and is encouraged to participate in this art contest.
+Anyone living within Treaty No. 6 territory, Alberta is considered a member of Treaty No. 6, and is encouraged to participate in this art contest.

 The Confederacy and the City would like this year’s gift exchange to focus on art pieces reflecting the theme “...as long as the sun shines, waters flow, and the grass grows...”
 This theme represents the terms of Treaty No. 6.